 What Could Be Improved:

-- Height range may not suit very small breeds
+- Height range may not fit very small dogs

 How to Choose Dog Bowls for Large Dogs